-Department Review for Non-Faculty and Non-UK Employees.
+- Department Review for Non-Faculty and Non-UK Employees.
 After 6.2.7 verification is accomplished and the application is fully complete for each non-faculty and non-UK employee applicant, the CMO Office shall transmit a copy of the application and supporting materials to the Chair of each clinical service in which the applicant seeks clinical privileges, including the appropriate Chair at Chandler Hospital, and request documented opinions and recommendations as to Medical Staff appointment or clinical privileges.
 Each Chair may conduct a personal interview of the applicant and may request additional information from the applicant, if he/she deems it necessary, in which event the applicant shall promptly furnish the requested information.
 Thereafter, each Chair shall make recommendations as to Medical Staff appointment and, if appointment is recommended, Medical Staff category and clinical service, clinical privileges to be granted, and any special conditions to the appointment.
 Recommendations will be based on criteria directly related to the quality of health care, treatment and services including the areas of competency described in Section 6.2.1(a)(iii), above.
 The reasons for an adverse recommendation shall be stated.
-The report shall then be transmitted to the CMO Office.

-- Meeting.
-The CMO Office shall provide the Chair with a report of all 6.2.8 adverse findings, opinions or recommendations received, if any, with respect to the applicant.
+The report shall then be transmitted to the CMO Office. - 6.2.8 Meeting.
+The CMO Office shall provide the Chair with a report of all adverse findings, opinions or recommendations received, if any, with respect to the applicant.
 Upon request of the CMO Office or the Chair, a meeting among the applicant, the Chair, and such other persons as may be designated by the CMO Office shall be held to discuss the application. - 6.2.9 Application Package.
 An application shall be considered complete only after all required documents and information, including the reports, opinions and recommendations of the Chair(s and chiefs), have been collected, received, and verified.
-The CMO Office, upon completion of the application, shall submit the application, supporting materials, the reports, opinions and recommendations of the Chair(s and chiefs), and such other available information as may be relevant to the applicant's qualifications (the "application package") to the Credentials Committee. - Privileging Subcommittee Action.
-42 The Credentials Committee shall refer the application package to the appropriate Privileging Subcommittee(s) for consideration.
-All requests for clinical privileges at Chandler Hospital will be referred to the Chandler Privileging Subcommittee.
-All requests for clinical privileges at Good Samaritan Hospital will be referred to the Good Samaritan Privileging Subcommittee.
-Requests for specialty clinical privileges will be referred to such specialty Privileging Subcommittee as may be established by the Medical Staff Executive Committee and the CMO Office from time to time.
-The Privileging Subcommittee shall review the clinical performance information that is available and shall determine whether such information is sufficient to make a decision regarding the application.
-If the information is insufficient, the Privileging Subcommittee shall either request additional information, make a recommendation to grant provisional clinical privileges for a period of time during which clinical performance information will be collected for consideration or recommend that the requested clinical privileges be limited or denied.
-The Privileging Subcommittee(s) shall promptly transmit a written report, including its recommendation to the Credentials Committee as to clinical privileges to be granted and any special conditions to such clinical privileges based on an objective, evidence-based process.
-Recommendations will be based on criteria directly related to the quality of health care, treatment and services including the areas of competency described in Section 6.2.1(a)(iii), above.
-The reasons for an adverse recommendation shall be stated.
-The Credentials Committee, upon consultation with the Chief Clinical Officer and the Chief Administrative Officer, shall determine whether the resources necessary to support each requested privilege are currently available or will be available within a specified time frame before recommending that the requested privilege be granted. - Credentials Committee Action.
-As promptly as practicable after the Credentials Committee receives the application package from the CMO Office and the report(s) from the Privileging Subcommittee(s), the committee shall transmit a written report, including its recommendation to the Chief Clinical Officer and the Medical Staff Executive Committee that the applicant be appointed to the Medical Staff or be rejected for membership, or that the application be deferred for further consideration.
-Recommendations will be based on criteria directly related to the quality of health care, treatment and services including the areas of competency described in Section 6.2.1(a)(iii), above.
-If appointment is recommended, the
+The CMO Office, upon completion of the application, shall submit the application, supporting materials, the reports, opinions and recommendations of the Chair(s and chiefs), and such other available information as may be relevant to the applicant's qualifications (the "application package") to the Credentials Committee. - 6.2.10 Credentials Committee Action.43 As promptly as practicable after the Credentials Committee receives the application package from the CMO Office, the Credentials Committee shall: - (a) Review the clinical performance information that is available and shall determine whether such information is sufficient to make a decision regarding the application; or

-42 EP10 MS06.01.05; EP1 & EP2 MS06.01.01
+43 EP10 MS.06.01.05; EP1 & EP2 MS.06.01.01